viteo/QtIXXATCANBus-plugin/README.md

 ## Documentation

-Starting from the QT manual and from some google search I follow these two links.
+QT manual and some google search

 - [Implementing a Custom CAN Plugin](https://doc.qt.io/qt-5/qtcanbus-backends.html)